ZAHawout/GIPHY-JS/README.md

 As a busy student, I want to find memes so that I can be entertained while I study.

-As an office worker, I want to find funny memes so that my cublicle isn't so boring.
+As an office worker, I want to find funny memes so that my cubicle isn't so boring.